chideraani/loan_prediction/README.md

 To determine whether or not persons who requested for loans should be approved.

 ## Dataset
-The datasets were sourced online from here: https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/
+The datasets were sourced online from [here](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/)
 - **Loan_ID	:** Unique Loan ID
 - **Gender:** Male/ Female
 - **Married:** Applicant married (Y/N)